 "I was forced to pay a loan agreement for deductions to the employment agency.
-My passport was taken from me and I didn't get it back until the deductions were fully paid," reports a Sara.
-She is one of many affected people who want to work abroad and has been cheated on in the process.
-Many people leave their homeland because they can't find work.
-In countries like Malaysia and Saudi Arabia, they receive relatively good salaries even for low-skilled jobs.
+My passport was taken from me and I didn't get it back until the deductions were fully paid" reports Sara.
+She is one of many affected people who wanted to work abroad and was cheated on in the process.
+Due to lack of better socio-economic opportunities in their homeland, many people seek for better opportunities abroad.
+In countries like Malaysia and Saudi Arabia, they can seek work with relatively better salaries - even for low-skilled jobs.

 |Partner||INFEST (Institute for education development, social, religious, and cultural studies)|

 Indonesian migrants and their families in the project villages; community-based organizations established in the 6 project villages; migrant organizations established in Johor Bahru, Malaysia; victims that have accessed case handling in the project areas;